 Just by doing a few simple things each month can really help you save.

 If you have no clue how to start saving money and all this seems new to you then try these three posts below:

-2. Go through all your bills and check you’re on the best deal.
+Go through all your bills and check you’re on the best deal.
 Phone them and ask.
 What’s the worst that can happen?
-Look at Compare The Market* and check how much you should be paying.
-This gives you a base line and means that you can either grab a deal or haggle with your existing supplier.
+Look at Ooki* and check how much you should be paying.
+This gives you a baseline and means that you can either grab a deal or haggle with your existing supplier.

-3. Use a FREE app like Plum* to help keep track of your families spending habits.
-It’s completely free and it lets you input your salary and outgoings, plus links to all your accounts including savings and investments.
+Use a FREE app like Plum to help keep track of your family’s spending habits.
+It’s free and it lets you input your salary and outgoings, plus links to all your accounts including savings and investments.

 If you enjoyed this post and would like some more money saving ideas, then head over to the saving my family money section here on Savings 4 Savvy Mums where you’ll find over 50 money saving tips to help you save your family more.
 There’s enough tips to help you save over £300 a month!
 You could also pop over and follow my family saving Pinterest boards for lots more ideas on how to stop spending and save more; Money Saving Tips for Families and Managing Money for Families.

 Love this post?
 Then why not save it to Pinterest so you can easily find it later.

 If a link has an * by it, then this means it is an affiliate link and helps S4SM stay free for all.
 If you use the link, it may mean that we receive a very small payment.
 It will not cost you anymore that it would normally.

 You shouldn’t notice any difference and the link will never negatively impact the product.
 The items we write about are NEVER dictated by these links.
 We aim to look at all products on the market.
 If it isn’t possible to get an affiliate link, then the link, or product is still included in the same way, just with a non-paying link.